luckylittle/zero_footprint_qbittorrent_seedbox/README.md

 # THIS IS CURENTLY UNDER DEVELOPMENT - IT IS A FORK OF MY [RTORRENT/RUTORRENT ANSIBLE ROLE WHICH THIS IS BASED ON](https://github.com/luckylittle/zero_footprint_rutorrent_seedbox).

-Configures vanilla RHEL8/9 (or CentOS 9) system to be lightweight and bulletproof seedbox running [rTorrent](https://github.com/rakshasa/rtorrent) and [ruTorrent](https://github.com/Novik/ruTorrent).
-It aims to be secure (SELinux, firewalld, SSL/TLS, [Fail2Ban](https://github.com/fail2ban/fail2ban) enabled) and creates absolutely no logs (a.k.a "zero footprint)".
-It also provides modern autodownloading capabilities with [Autobrr](https://github.com/autobrr/autobrr) and optional [cross-seed](https://github.com/cross-seed/cross-seed)ing.
+Configures vanilla RHEL8/9 (or CentOS 9) system to be lightweight and bulletproof seedbox running []().
+It aims to be secure (SELinux, firewalld, SSL/TLS, enabled) and creates absolutely no logs (a.k.a "zero footprint)".
+It also provides modern autodownloading capabilities with [Autobrr](https://github.com/autobrr/autobrr) and [cross-seed](https://github.com/cross-seed/cross-seed)ing.
 Missing logs will make troubleshooting difficult, but ephemeral journal should be sufficient.
 Security and simplicity was priroitised over anything else.
 PRs are most welcome!

 </p>